13 Figure 8 Pools In Sydney Tips You Need To Know Before You Go

-I remember a work colleague back then (when I worked at a different company) show me his beaten up torso from being taken under by the waves from this hike.
+I remember a work colleague back then show me his beaten up torso from being taken under by the waves from this hike.

 It looked like this hike was going to be a bit on the dangerous side which is why we put it off and we’re not too much of a fan to visit somewhere where hundreds of people are going to be lining up for a photo.

 But because a whole year had passed and Instagram fads come and go as quickly as fast fashion changing, we thought maybe it wouldn’t be so busy now.
 And we were pretty much right…